Português

 Sirius is one of the most advanced synchrotron light sources in the world.
 This great scientific equipment has at its core state-of-the-art particle accelerators, capable of producing and controlling the movement of electrons at speeds close to the speed of light, which generate synchrotron light, a special type of light capable of revealing the microscopic structure of organic and inorganic materials.
 Are you curious?
 Click here to learn more!

 Sirius 3-GeV 518-meter storage ring comprises a 20-cell 5BA magnetic lattice, designed to achieve an emittance of 0.25 nm rad, making Sirius one of the brightest synchrotron light sources in the world.
-During 2020, the light source operation time was split between the still ongoing machine commissioning and beamline commissioning with 40 mA stored electron beam, in decay mode.
-When the superconducting RF cavities replace the normal conducting RF cavities currently in use, the machine will operate with 350 mA, in top-up mode.
+Currently, Sirius operates with a stored electron beam of 100 mA in top-up mode.
+When the currently used normal conducting RF cavities are replaced by superconducting RF cavities, the machine’s operating current will be increased to 350 mA.

 Check out below technical information regarding the electron accelerators that make up the synchrotron light source Sirius.